GAMR1520: Markup languages and scripting

 Phase test this week

-The phase test will cover all the stuff we’ve looked at in the last two weeks
+The phase test will cover all the stuff we’ve looked at in the first two weeks

-You will be asked to read code and understand it.
+You will be asked to read simple programmes and understand them.

 Last years phase test results